damian-lis/portfolio-website/README.md

 #### 3.11.
 Description of connect method

-Below is an implementation of this method (scripts/objects/Particles.js):
+Below is an implementation of connect method (scripts/objects/Particles.js):

 ```
   connect() {